drubinstein/pokerl/content/_index.md

 Of the many approaches considered, RL appealed to us the most.

-What makes RL `SPECIAL` is how you collect training data.
+What makes RL special is how you collect training data.
 The data is almost always fresh.
 No need to build complex data collection systems, manage large datasets or worry if the dataset is out of date.
 If you can build a system that can create new data on the `FLY`, you can start training.